SwanHub/onelinktrta/README.md

 Ok goodbye.
 It shouldn't take me 3 hours to deploy something from scratch.
 Especially using Rails.

 Well, somehow it worked.
 I just sent the thing up into the heroku universe and... it built.
 So.
 That's good.

+We're back in it....
+Next step is to link this baby to a database.
+Imagined steps:

+- Initialize a database (local)
+- Initiatize tables (local)
+- Initialize & migrate tables in heroku production.
+- Access the console.
+- Seed with all the correct data.
+    The correct data, Table Links:
+        - link:string
+        - postDate: date
+        - timestamps
+        - title:string (may or may not use)
+    (optional) The correct data, Table TagsLinks:
+        - FK:link
+        - FK:tag
+        - timestamps
+    (optional) The correct data, Table Tags:
+        - tagName:string
+        - timestamps

+- The above will give me step 1) a list of links postable by date and 2) the possibility of tagging.
+    Example tags:
+        - Subject matter (horse, animal, education, niche)
+        - Media type (video, article, interactive, twitter thread)
+        - Website (YouTube, Reddit, independent, etc.)

+With all that info, you can create a pretty nice little system.
+Fairly robust.
+Just need to figure out how to do this database migration.
+Going to read a few articles first.
+At the moment, just looking at the Rails Heroku page and the Rails Getting Started page.
+The Getting started page is optimized for a local environment so just want to be sure.
+Medium article time.